yazeedalrubyli/SDCND/Term1/Traffic-Sign-Classifier/README.md

 * **Reduce Learning Rate**.
 Reduce learning rate when a metric has stopped improving.

 * **Early Stopping**.
-Stop model from continuing learning process if there is no improvement in the validation accuracy.
+Stop model from continues with the learning process if there is no improvement in the validation accuracy.

 ## Future Improvments